Humanitarian Action

 - Alleviate human suffering and protect human dignity.

-Students minoring in humanitarian action have opportunities to prepare for humanitarian action through the Humanitarian Action Club which raises awareness on campus about humanitarian issues and builds strategies for responding to humanitarian crises.
-Fairfield’s club is a member of the Jesuit Universities Humanitarian Action Network (JUHAN) which encourages collaboration amongst the Network.
+Students minoring in humanitarian action have opportunities to develop leadership skills and gain field relevant experiences through immersion trips and co-curricular activities, such as mapping humanitarian crises, running humanitarian simulations, and meeting with United Nations Officials.
+Participation in the student-led Humanitarian Action Club and service as Humanitarian Action Fellows raises awareness on campus about humanitarian issues and builds strategies for responding to humanitarian crises.
 The minor also offers a semester abroad option in Athens through Global Fairfield which includes coursework and an internship in a humanitarian-related non-profit.
 In addition to the program in Greece, students can take humanitarian action elective classes as well as an internship in many of Fairfield’s other study abroad locations.

 HUAC 3980 Humanitarian Action Internship 3 Credits